 So, the next step was to double it up.
 This was the best solution for me.
 I got the UV protection and did not have to deal with a bunch of excess fabric.
 Not to mention that it was very comfortable to wear and did not cause me any pain.

 I still wear my hair in a bun at the back of my head and split my mask strap around it to keep it from sliding down, like I did while wearing my swim cap.
+I make improvements to my snorkeling headwear regularly.
+Keep up on those changes by signing up for our newsletter.

 If you need to contain your hair and don’t want to put sunscreen on your forehead and ears, consider wearing Buff Headwear for snorkeling.
 It elegantly solves both problems and does not have tight elastic that can cause pain.